 While big questions about major investments in hydrogen technology are probably outside the comfort zones of many transport owners and operators, the expertise they need is out there.
 And with the right support there are opportunities to unlock efficiencies through regional-level procurement, alliances or public-private partnerships.
 Value can be captured throughout the chain, and risks can be allocated in a way that facilitates investment.

 In New Zealand, we’ve seen the benefits of a joined-up approach through our partnership with Ports of Auckland, Auckland Council, Auckland Transport (AT) and Kiwi Rail.
 An electrolyser at the Waitematā port will produce hydrogen for fuel cell vehicles, including port equipment, buses and cars.
-The new facility has will help both Ports of Auckland and AT’s bus fleet become zero carbon by 2040.
+The new facility will help both Ports of Auckland and AT’s bus fleet become zero carbon by 2040.

 As cities, regions and nations around the world strive to achieve net zero, they have an opportunity to develop the hydrogen refuelling infrastructure needed to decarbonise transport.
 Arup can help unlock these opportunities.